absyro/botstudio-hub/content/docs/information/technologies.md

 - [xss](https://www.npmjs.com/package/xss): xss is a module used to filter input from users to prevent XSS attacks.
 - [response-time](https://www.npmjs.com/package/response-time): This module creates a middleware that records the response time for requests in HTTP servers.
 - [@slack/web-api](https://slack.dev/node-slack-sdk/web-api): The @slack/web-api package contains a simple, convenient, and configurable HTTP client for making requests to Slack's Web API.
+- [Playwright](https://playwright.dev): Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.
+Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.

 ---